What Is Input Lag And How To Reduce It

 - Music Production: Digital Audio Workstations (DAWs) and electronic instruments require immediate feedback.
 Any delay can throw off timing and rhythm, impacting production quality.

-Video Conferencing & Livestreaming: High input lag can disrupt the synchronization of audio and video, leading to awkward communication delays.
+Video Conferencing & Livestreaming: High latency can disrupt the synchronization of audio and video, leading to awkward communication delays.

 Cloud Gaming: Services like NVIDIA GeForce Now and Xbox Cloud Gaming rely on real-time responsiveness.
 Minimizing input lag enhances gameplay quality and responsiveness, making cloud-based gaming more enjoyable.

-Measuring Input Lag: Understanding Latency in Milliseconds (ms)
+How To Measure Input Delay?
+Understanding Latency in Milliseconds (ms)

 Input lag is typically measured in milliseconds, with lower values offering better performance.